cmpitg/mongob/README.md

     ```

     `unit` and `value` depend on what you have in your database.  `unit` must
-    be a `YY-MM-DD` String field in the database, representing date/time.
+    be a `YYYY-MM-DD` String field, representing date/time.  `value` is a
-    `value` is a number, representing the delta value, including the value.
+    number, representing the delta value, including the value.

-    E.g. the following associative array makes the backup program find all
-    documents in the last 10 days.
+    E.g. to backup all documents in `test_random_date` in the last 10 days:

     ```Yaml
     test_random_date: